Ham and Pickle Roll Ups

 - Arrange on plate and serve.

 -You can make dairy-free Ham and Dill Pickle Bites by omitting the cream cheese.

 -For a spicier appetizer, mix some Green Tabasco Sauce into the cream cheese.

--For a sweeter flavor combination, try some Sugar Free Apricot Preserves mixed into the cream cheese.
+-For a sweeter flavor combination, try some Sugar Free Apricot Preserves or cranberry sauce mixed into the cream cheese.